Kwenda Mission

 Kwenda Mission High School is an 'O' and 'A' Level boarding school in Mashonaland East Province in Zimbabwe.

 The school is situated about 150 km south of the capital city Harare.
 Located in the Chikomba Area, Kwenda Mission High School offers "O" and "A" Level education for both girls and boys.
 The mission was opened in 1892 by Methodist (Wesley) Missionaries.
-Mr Manhera is the current headmaster and Rev Dr Muwanzi is the current principal as well as chief administrator of the institution.
+Mr Chiwenga is the current headmaster and Rev J Mangiza is the current principal as well as chief administrator of the institution.